noelprint/noelshack-screencloud/README.md

 Installation
 ------------

 Copy the `noelshack` folder in ScreenCloud's plugins directory.
-You can find this folde in these paths regarding of your OS:
+You can find this folder in these paths regarding of your OS:

 - Windows: `%LOCALAPPDATA%\screencloud\ScreenCloud\plugins`,
 - GNU/Linux: `~/.local/share/data/screencloud/ScreenCloud/plugins`,